-After a thorough evaluation of the proposals, it was determined that interviews were needed for the top three (3) proposers, figure 1.
+To ensure an objective selection process, an evaluation committee was assembled, and all members evaluated proposals independently.
+After a thorough evaluation of the proposals, it was determined that interviews were needed for the top three (3) proposers.
 Following the interviews held on May 5, 2025, and combining the scores of the proposal evaluations and interviews, the evaluation committee found Endemic Environmental Services Inc. to be well qualified to perform the requested services.
+Endemic's expertise in wildlife biology, biological monitoring, and environmental compliance will be a critical asset to the successful execution of this project, given the highly sensitive nature of the site.